|Toshiki Tsurimoto||Last modified date：2019.06.07|

-Professor / Integrative Biology / Department of Biology / Faculty of Sciences
+Professor / Molecular Life Sciences / Department of Biology / Faculty of Sciences

 Here, we report that the interaction is crucial for PCNA loading by Ctf18-RFC.
 We quantified PCNA loading by Ctf18-RFC using gapped-DNA beads, and demonstrated that the interaction of Polε to Ctf18-RFC augmented its PCNA loading significantly.
 Since PCNA loading by Ctf18-RFC was intrinsically salt sensitive, it appeared to be active at physiological condition only when Ctf18-RFC was in a complex with Polε.
 Our pull-down experiments with various structured oligo-DNA demonstrated that the augmented PCNA loading by the Ctf18-RFC/Polε complex occurred at 3’ primer/template junction.
 Indeed, under this condition, Ctf18-RFC alone could not bind to 3’-end of primer stably but in the presence of Polε, they assembled there cooperatively.
 Furthermore, photo-reactive crosslinker experiments demonstrated that Polε mainly occupied the 3’-end under this condition.
 Thus, Ctf18-RFC is recruited to its functional DNA sites through the interaction with Polε at the 3’-end, quite differently from the case of RFC, in which it can access to 3’-end by itself..